jjimmanuel/jjimmanuel.github.io/README.md

 - Breaking ground on training/fine-tuning vision models (CNNs and ViTs) to identify different types of cancer from microscope slides
 - This project is essentially an extension of my pre-exisiting ViT_Breast Cancer model that I envision turning into a broad research tool
 - Currently in the data collection phase

+#### ***Bond Retriever -- RAG Agent for Municipal Bond Documents***
+- Building a RAG application utilizing LlamaIndex, Llama 2, and an open-source embedding model that is being fine-tuned on QA pairs from municipal bond documents
+- Currently generating thousands of QA pairs from hundreds on bond documents using gemini-flash

 ## Publications
 *Citroen, K. & **Immanuel, J.** (2024).
 State of the States: Municipal Bond Credit Perspectives [White paper].
 Conning Inc.